-The objectives of the DTCFP are:
+The objectives of the Drug Treatment Court Funding Program are:

-- To collect information and data on the effectiveness of DTCs in order to promote best practices and the continuing refinement of approaches.
+- to collect information and data on the effectiveness of DTCs in order to promote best practices and the continuing refinement of approaches.

 How do DTCs operate in Canada?

-Programs Branch, Department of Justice Canada
+Department of Justice Canada

-284 Wellington Street
+284 Wellington Street, 6th floor

 Ottawa, Ontario K1A 0H8